This Is Not A Drill! School Fire Safety Recommendations for Children with Blindness or Low Vision

 What equipment needs to travel with the student in an emergency?

 Consider what the student will need to bring with them.
 In the school plan, it is stressed that students do not bring any personal items with them.
 However, our students may have special equipment that must come with them.
 Does the student use a wheelchair?
-Does the student have the necessary medical equipment, like an oxygen tank?
+Are there additional necessary medical equipment the student needs, like an oxygen tank?
 Does the student use a long white cane?
 While the opinion on this one is split in the field, we recommend always bringing the long white cane as a travel tool and for identification in emergencies.
 Make sure you consider and include these pieces of equipment when you create your plan.

 What will the student do if they are traveling alone?